 Statins are among the most widely prescribed medications in the world, and their cholesterol-lowering properties are reducing heart disease risk for millions of people.
-Statins are available in generic and brand-name versions.
+Like many other drugs, most statins are available in generic and brand-name versions.
 The cost differences can be significant, with some generics costing about $12 a month, compared with brand-name statins that can run $500

-To continue reading this article, you must login
+To continue reading this article, you must log in.

 Subscribe to Harvard Health Online for immediate access to health news and information from Harvard Medical School.